livingsocial/bundler-patch/BUNDLER.md

 In case 1, `bar` is upgraded to 2.1.1, a minor version increase, because the dependency from `foo` 1.4.5 required it.

-In case 2, only `foo` is unlocked, so `foo` can only go to 1.4.4 to maintain the dependency to `bar`.
+In case 2, only `foo` is unlocked, but because no other gem depends on `bar` and `bar` is not a declared dependency in the Gemfile, bar` is free to move, and so the result is the same as case 1.

 In case 3, `bar` goes up a whole major release, because a minor increase is preferred now for `foo`, and when it goes to 1.5.1, it requires 3.0.0 of